Basketball Referee

 Best Rated

-Asked by Tony r almost 9 years ago
+Asked by molio64 over 10 years ago

-Asked by maz over 9 years ago
+Asked by Frank almost 10 years ago

 Why do some refs say the wrong team color sometimes?
 In a recent rec league game, for example, the ref called a team in orange jerseys "red."
 The first time I saw this I figured it was colorblindness.
 Then it happened several other times.

-Asked by Brian almost 9 years ago
+Asked by Brian over 9 years ago

 It is just easier to say red than orange, or even blue than turquoise.